OurVoiceUSA/HelloVoter/README.md

 ## Introduction

-Our Voice USA is a 501(c)(3) non-profit, non-partisian organization for civic education.
+Our Voice USA is a 501(c)(3) non-profit, non-partisan organization for civic education.
 We are writing tools to engage everyday citizens with the political process by providing easy access to civic information that's relevant to the individual.

 ## Features

-This is an administrative user interface for OVMobile and canvass-broker.
+This is an administrative user interface for HelloVoter and volunteer-broker.
 Create teams, manage users, cut turf, and import data.

 ## Development Setup